 Bred for success

 Almost all sheepdogs imported into New Zealand between 1910 and 1930 have a dog known as Old Hemp somewhere in their pedigree.
 Born in 1893, he was bred in Northumberland, England.
 His sire was Roy – good tempered, easy moving and not crouching too much.
 His dam, Meg, was extremely strong-eyed.
 With these combined traits the dog became an outstanding worker and trials dog.
 His talents were passed on to over 200 pups, and all major British dog trial winners had his genes.
 These provided a source of sheepdogs for New Zealand.

 New Zealand handy dog

 These general-purpose dogs work well for anyone – a very useful quality.
 The better handy dogs are a strain of huntaway and not a heading dog–huntaway cross, which are often disappointing workers.
 Farmers comment that the old handy dog strains are now very hard to find, as dog trials have encouraged dogs that specialise in certain tasks.
 There is now renewed interest in yard-dog trials.

-Some have suggested that this Australian breed is part dingo, but this is not the case, and kelpie breeders resent any mention of it.
-An all-round working dog – the equivalent of the huntaway – it was selected from strains of border collie taken to Australia by early British shepherds.
+An all-round working dog – the equivalent of the huntaway – the kelpie was selected from strains of border collie taken to Australia by early British shepherds.
+DNA testing has revealed that they are also related to the dingo, although it is unclear when these genes were introduced to the breed.
 These tough dogs are either black or chocolate-brown.
 In New Zealand, kelpies work with both sheep and cattle.